RandyRDavila/GraphCommunities.jl/README.md

 ### Create a Community Graph

-You can create a community graph using the `planted_partition_graph` function which can randomly create a graph with a predetermined number of communities:
+You can model a graph with community structure with a *planted partition graph* graph:
 ```julia
 julia> using GraphCommunities
 julia> using GraphPlot